Skip to content

 SELECT * FROM user WHERE date_format(dateColumn, '%Y-%m-%d') = '2008-08-08'

--- SQL generated with parameter placeholders
+-- SQL generated using parameter placeholders

 SELECT * FROM user WHERE date_format(dateColumn, '%Y-%m-%d') = '2008-08-08'